What is a Subsidy?

 #1.
 Production subsidy

-This type of subsidy is provided in order to encourage the production and consumption of a product.
-In order for manufacturers to increase their production output, the government compensates for some of its parts in order to lessen their expense while increasing their output.
+This type of subsidy is provided in order to encourage the production of a product.
+In order for manufacturers to increase their production output, the government compensates for some of its parts in order to lessen their expenses while increasing their output.
 As a result, production and consumption grow, but the price remains the same.
-The drawback of such an incentive though is that it promotes overproduction and incurs the cost for product storage.
+The drawback of such an incentive is that it may promote overproduction.

 #2.
 Consumption subsidy

-It happens when the government offsets the costs of food, education, healthcare, and water.
-Very popular in education, this is commonly
+This happens when the government offsets the costs of food, education, healthcare, and water.

 #3.
 Export subsidy

-An obvious fact is that a country or state earns from its exports and balances its economy.
-That is why to encourage export, the government subsidizes the cost.
-However, this can be easily abused, especially by exporters who exaggerate the prices of their goods so that they receive a larger incentive, eventually raising their profits at the expense of the government’s spending.
+An obvious fact is that a country or state earns from its exports and exports help to balance its economy.
+That is why, to encourage exports, the government subsidizes the cost.
+However, this can be easily abused, especially by exporters who exaggerate the prices of their goods so that they receive a larger incentive, eventually raising their profits at the expense of taxpayers.